Why Toronto is a Runner's Paradise 🏃

 Summer Running (June - August)

-- Hydrate aggressively: Bring water for anything over 45 minutes
+- Hydrate aggressively: Bring water for 45+ minute runs

 - Embrace humidity: Accept slower paces on muggy days